About Victoria's commercial ports

 Vessel management services

-The Victorian Regional Channels Authority manages commercial navigation of the channels in Geelong port waters, and oversees channel management for the Port of Portland and Port of Hastings.
+The Victorian Regional Channels Authority manages commercial navigation of the channels in port waters of the Port of Geelong and the Port of Hastings, and oversees channel management for the Port of Portland.